wozniak/docs/_posts/commands/2019-08-23-mom_restart.md

 Restarts the player to the start trigger.
 Optionally takes a track number (default is main track).

+In the tricksurf gamemode this teleports the player back to their currently tracked trick, if there is any.

 ## Usage Examples

 > `mom_restart -1`